CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

   * Better Web Browsing: the default web browser (Chromium) and the browser component used in most apps has been modified to add security enhancements and block advertising trackers.
   * Datura Firewall: an easier way to block network access for particular apps.
   * SeedVault: a secure way to back up your entire device.
-  * Signal and WhatsApp: When making a call, CalyxOS encourages you to make it via Signal or WhatsApp when possible.
-Signal and Whatsapp offer encrypted calling and videochat, as well as text messaging, if both parties are using Signal or both parties are using Whatsapp.
+  * Signal and WhatsApp: When making a call, CalyxOS encourages you to make it via Signal or WhatsApp (if installed) when possible.
+Signal and WhatsApp offer encrypted calling and videochat, as well as text messaging, if both parties are using Signal or WhatsApp.

 * Limitations & incompatibilities:
   * CalyxOS does not yet include the ability to block advertising and trackers in all apps without running a third party VPN-based app or using Private DNS to block these.
-  * Paid Google Play store apps usually won't work.
+  * Paid Google Play store apps might not always work. (logging in to a Google account in microG and enabling "Answer license verification requests" in microG Settings > Play Store services may help)
   * Some free apps will not work, such as Google Wallet.
   * The built-in keyboard does not support gesture typing.